Deadlocked Iran nuclear talks break off, to resume next week

 LAUSANNE, Switzerland Iran and six world powers suspended negotiations on a nuclear agreement and were set to meet again next week to break a deadlock over sensitive atomic research and lifting of sanctions, Western officials said on Friday.

-A European negotiator said the six power group - the United States, Britain, France, Germany, Russia and China - was generally unified but voiced concern that the Obama administration was under pressure due to concerns Republican-led Congress might wreck any agreement.

-"The great paradox is that Congress and Israel have put the pressure on the Americans instead of pressuring Iran which is what we need to be doing," the official said.
+On the sixth day of talks at a 19th century hotel in the Swiss city of Lausanne, plans for the delegations changed repeatedly over the course of several hours.
+At one point, the foreign ministers of France, Britain and Germany were expected to join the talks on Saturday.

-Iran's delegation told the six powers it was returning to Tehran due to the death of President Hassan Rouhani's 90-year-old mother on Friday.
+But less than an hour later, the Iranian delegation informed their U.S., British, French, Germany, Russian and Chinese counterparts that they were returning to Tehran due to the death of President Hassan Rouhani's 90-year-old mother on Friday.

+Tehran's delegation checked out of the hotel and headed to the airport.
+All sides agreed a resumption late next week was likely.

 Prior to the Iranian departure, U.S. Secretary of State John Kerry, Energy Secretary Ernest Moniz, Iranian Foreign Minister Mohammad Javad Zarif and Iranian Atomic Energy Organisation chief Ali Akbar Salehi held another series of meetings to break the impasse.

-Technical and political experts have also gathered daily to discuss options that could form the basis of an agreement under which Iran would accept curbs on sensitive nuclear work for at least a decade and sanctions on it would be gradually eased.
+In addition, technical and political experts from the parties have been gathering daily to discuss options that could form the basis of an agreement under which Iran would accept curbs on sensitive nuclear work for at least a decade and sanctions on it would be gradually eased.

 There was no breakthrough this week.
-Disagreements arose among the powers, with France insisting on a longer period of restrictions on Iran's nuclear work.
+Disagreements arose among the six powers, with France insisting on a longer period of restrictions on Iran's nuclear work.
 It also opposed the idea of suspending some U.N. sanctions relatively quickly if a deal is struck.

-Iran, which denies allegations from the Western powers and their allies that it harbours nuclear weapons ambitions, wants all U.N. sanctions to be lifted immediately, including those targeting its nuclear programme.
+Iran wants all U.N. sanctions, including those targeting its nuclear programme, to be lifted immediately.

 "They insist they have to go immediately.
 No way.
-It is out the question," said a senior European negotiator.
+It is out of the question," said a senior European negotiator, echoing concerns raised by the French.

 Zarif said the talks had reached a "very crucial point" and progress had been made this week.
 He also suggested the six powers needed to reach a unified position.